-One of the great things to do in early spring when it is still too cold to spend much time in the garden, is to do some planning.
-As with so many things in our lives – the planning that goes into a garden ahead of time will bear fruitful results down the road.
+One of the great things to do when it's cold and snowy is to do some planning.
+As with so many things in our lives – the planning that goes into a garden ahead of time will bear fruitful and fragrant results down the road.